GemsLoveNLP/ZLAC8015D_python/README.md

 # A Python package of ZLAC8015D AC Servo Driver

 This is a simple python package by using pymodbus to be able to access registers of ZLAC8015D.
+It uses RS485 communication.

 You can find more detail of ZLAC8015D on their official site [here](http://www.zlrobotmotor.com/info/401.html).

+You can find the main repository that this page is forked from [her](https://github.com/rasheeddo/ZLAC8015D_python)

 ## Hardware